codeforkjeff/conciliator/README.md

 5. Set some default properties in `Config` if your data source has any settings you want to be configurable.

-6. Build a new .jar by running `mvn package`.
+6. Build a new .jar by running `mvn clean package`.
 Run the .jar file as in the instructions above, and you should be able to access the service for your new data source at:

    ```
    http://localhost:8080/reconcile/new_source